a465749927/FlowSteer/docs/PROCESS.md

 1. **Direct Mode**
    - If a rule with `Direct` is matched, `directForward` is called.
-   - The connection is opened to the original destination.
-If the inbound connection used the PROXY protocol, that header is forwarded; otherwise no PROXY header is sent.
+   - The connection is opened to the original destination without sending a PROXY header.
    - Data is proxied bidirectionally using `io.Copy`.

 2. **Backend Mode**